Cgossett2022/Cryptocurrencies/README.md

 ## Summary

-Based on my analysis, the cryptocurrency investment can be divided into four classes.
-Each class would need to be thorougly analyzed to determine risk, performance, and other factors that would be of interest ot potential clients.
+Based on my analysis, the cryptocurrency investment portfolio can be grouped into four classes.
+I believe a next step would be to evaluate the risk, performance, and other relevant factors associated with each class.